jdb130496/rdrand/README.md

 of length ``i`` filled with random bytes, which is ideal for generating a key or using directly in a p             rotocol.

 Please note, as with any security solution, it is possible to subvert this.
 Please understand the full              context before deploying.
 I am not liable for misuse or clever hackers.

 This can be easily compiled in msys64 (bash shell) with gcc / clang mingw64 ucrt64 toolchain pre-installed using pacman -S <Name of Toolchain>.

-Supportslatest python version 3.14 just released.
+Supports latest python version 3.14 just released.

 Works on both intel and AMD ecosystems.